Tryouts will be held on March 10th & 11th from 6:30-8pm in the Ralston Middle School's lower gym.

 Please bring a basketball, water bottle, and a parent for paperwork!

 2020 Jr Rams Football Cheer sign ups now OPEN!

-Why are you signing up your child to play basketball?
-Do you have hopes of raising an NBA star?
+Why are you signing up your child to play basketball, football, and cheer?
+Do you have hopes of raising an NBA, UCA, or NFL star?
 (If you’re realistic, probably not.)
 Do you need one more thing for your family to do so you don’t get bored?
 (I highly doubt that!)
 Are you hoping for a college scholarship to make up for your lack of educational savings?
 (I might say yes to that one.)

 If you’re like most parents, you want your child to experience new things, help them find their strengths and learn life skills through their involvement in athletics.
 There is a common assumption that sport teaches character.
 If that’s true, we should find the most virtuous in society among our professional athletes.
 There are many athletes who are amazing role models, but there are plenty whose lack of good character is equally astounding.
 The truth is that participation in sports will reveal character.
 In sports, coaches teach character (in partnership with parents) and participation in sports creates multiple opportunities for that character to be refined.
 Positive character will only take place through sports if it is an intentional aspect of the coaching plan.

-That is why we have started SCORE 4 Sports.
+That is why Bo & Sarah started SCORE 4 Sports.
+Now known as Ralston Youth Sports!
 Our goal is help kids become leaders through positive character coaching.